-- 48. Throughout March 2021, internally displaced persons camps in the northern outskirts of Ma'rib City district were shelled.
-The camps of Meel, Tawasol, and Khair were located around 1-3 km away from clashes between the Government of Yemen forces and the Houthis.
-The Houthis, who were positioned at Haylan mountains to the west of the three camps, were allegedly firing rockets, mortars and heavy machine guns in an eastern direction towards the Yemeni armed forces. - 49.
+- 48. Throughout March 2021, internally displaced persons camps in the northern outskirts of the city of Ma'rib were shelled.
+The camps of Meel, Tawasol, and Khair were located around 1 to 3 kilometres away from clashes between the Government of Yemen forces and the Houthis.
+The Houthis, who were positioned in the Haylan mountains to the west of the three camps, were allegedly firing rockets, mortars and heavy machine guns in an eastern direction towards the Yemeni armed forces. - 49.
 Based on information collected by the Group of Eminent Experts, in March 2021, nine internally displaced persons (six women and three children) were injured, and tents and water tanks in the camps sustained significant damage.
-Shelling on the camps intensified in the second half of March.
+The shelling of the camps intensified in the second half of March.
 By the end of March, camp residents were forced to flee once again.
 This resulted in the reported displacement of around 460 families.
-One internally displaced man stated:

-I was first displaced to al-Khaneq, then to Medghal, then to al-Meel, and then to al-Suwayda.
-Only God knows how bad the situation in which we're living is...
-We went by foot...
-I carried two children on my back, and my wife carried one... when I remember, I cannot help but tear up.
-It was just so sad.

-50. The Group of Eminent Experts reviewed statements by senior Houthi officials who claimed that Yemeni armed forces were using camps in the northern and western parts of the Ma'rib Governorate for military purposes.
-Due to a lack of resources, however, the Group was unable to complete its investigations into these incidents.
+One internally displaced man stated: "I was first displaced to al-Khaneq, then to Medghal, then to al-Meel, and then to al-Suwayda.
+Only God knows how bad the situation in which we're living is ...
+We went by foot ...
+I carried two children on my back, and my wife carried one ... when I remember, I cannot help but tear up.
+It was just so sad." - 50.
+The Group of Eminent Experts reviewed statements by senior Houthi officials who claimed that Yemeni armed forces were using camps in the northern and western parts of the Ma'rib Governorate for military purposes.
+Owing to a lack of resources, however, the Group was unable to complete its investigations into those incidents.